Manta-Network/docs/docs/guides/MantaPay-Wallet.md

 ### Install Manta Wallet and Create an account

-Currently, MantaPay on Calamari supports Talisman, SubWallet and Polkadot.js wallets to manage public assets.
+Currently, MantaPay on Calamari supports Manta Wallet, Talisman, SubWallet and Polkadot.js wallets.
+We recommend that you use Manta Wallet.
+Because it has both a public address and a zkAddress, you only need it to access all the functions of MantaPay.

 To get started, click the "Connect Wallet" button.